 Yes — it is possible to overdose on fluoxetine (Prozac).
-An overdose may be fatal, though this is rare.
-There is a higher risk if a person has also consumed alcohol, other medications, or both.
+An overdose can lead to nausea, vomiting, and other symptoms.
+In rare cases, it may be fatal.
+The risk is higher if a person also consumes alcohol, other medications, or both.

 It can help treat a variety of mental health conditions, such as major depressive disorder, obsessive-compulsive disorder, and bipolar disorder.

 In this article, we explore how to take Prozac safely, the symptoms of an overdose, and what to do next.